makenew/nodejs-app/README.md

 Smoke tests make network requests directly against the service (running with `NODE_ENV=test`).
-On CircleCI, the tests run against the built container.
+On GitHub Actions, the tests run against the built container.

 To run smoke tests locally, start a test server with